Yom Kippur & 2 Samuel: When David Goes Too Far

 tivarei (תִּוָּרֵא) = you will be feared, you will inspire awe.
 (From the root yarei, יָרֵא = was afraid of, was in awe of, was reverent of.)

-The speaker (whom I will call “they”) cries out to God from the depths of mental suffering due to guilt.
+The speaker (whom I will call “they”, since the first person pronoun is ungendered in Hebrew, as in English) cries out to God from the depths of mental suffering due to guilt.
 How can they forgive themselves for deliberately doing something morally wrong?
 Their only hope is that God will forgive them.
 But at first they cannot quite believe God would grant forgiveness out of compassion.
 So the speaker hypothesizes two other motivations:

 1) If God held every human being accountable for every avon, nobody would be left standing, left alive.
-Perhaps the speaker recalls that God swore not to destroy the world again after the Flood, even though “the inventions of the human mind are evil from youth”.4 Therefore God must look the other way sometimes.
+Perhaps the speaker recalls that God swore not to destroy the world again after the Flood, even though “the inventions of the human mind are evil from youth”.4 Therefore God must sometimes exercise mercy.

 2) Forgiveness is one of the ways God inspires awe.
 Being forgiven by God seems incredible to the speaker, so amazing they would be dumbstruck and trembling.
 And this is just what God wants; throughout the bible God asks to be regarded with fear and awe.
 Instead of rewarding awe with forgiveness, maybe God forgives in order to earn the awe.